Building an Ian Farrier designed

 boat from scratch yourself.
 One of the good reasons to do it yourself is when

 you know you will maintain the best possible quality.
-There are more good
+One of the bad reasons is

 is cheaper to buy a used boat.